Jeff Gitelman: Early life

-Music career
+Career

 Performing

 Gitelman's music career began while attending Amity Regional High School.
 After graduating from Amity, he attended Berklee College of Music in Boston, Massachusetts.
 His first professional job was recording and touring with Lauryn Hill, which led to Gitelman being hired as a touring guitarist for Alicia Keys, as well as performances with Stevie Wonder, David Bowie, Chance the Rapper and others.

 The Stepkids

 In 2010, Gitelman, along with Tim Walsh and Dan Edinberg formed The Stepkids, a psychedelic soul band.
 They released their debut self-titled album The Stepkids (album) in 2011 under Stones Throw Records.
 The band toured and collaborated with Kimbra, Mayer Hawthorne and Aloe Blacc.

 Independent work and Production

 Following his work with The Stepkids, Gitelman relocated to Los Angeles, California, to focus on production.
 His guitar, production, composition, and writing is featured on J. Cole's 2014 Forest Hills Drive, H.E.R.'s I Used to Know Her, Anderson .Paak's Oxnard, Donnie Trumpet's Surf, Mac Miller's Swimming and The Divine Feminine, ASAP Ferg's Always Strive and Prosper, as well as work with Camila Cabello, Ty Dolla $ign, Jeremih, Kid Ink, Trey Songz, Rick Ross, and others.